Frisco Fall Fest returns to Main Street

 4:15 p.m. to 5 p.m.
 Live Music with Beau Thomas & Friends Jam

-Be introduced to local food while meeting the people who create it.
-This is an opportunity put faces to names, to meet restaurant owners, chefs and other locals.
-Participants will have a chance to enjoy a restaurant’s best-selling dish or discover an entirely new restaurant with dishes made just for the event.
+Introduce yourself to local food while meeting the people who create it.
+This is an opportunity to put faces to names, to meet restaurant owners, chefs and other locals.
+Participants will have a chance to enjoy a restaurant’s best-selling dish or discover an entirely new restaurant with entrées made just for the event.

 The seasonal Hofbrau beer, called “fest beer,” will be on tap in the beer garden.
 This is the beer that will be served at this year’s Oktoberfest in Munich in less than two weeks.
 Also being served in the beer garden are Coyote Gold margaritas, made with all natural ingredients in Fort Collins.
 Part of the proceeds from drink sales will go to The Friends of the Dillon Ranger District.